glorpen/GlorpenPropelBundle/README.rst

 You can implement **ContainerAwareInterface** on your model to get access to *Container* through built-in service.
 Container is injected in *model.construct* event.

+If you find yourself with error like `Serialization of 'Closure' is not allowed` it is probably about some not serializable services injected in model (since propel occasionally serializes and unserializes data).

 .. sourcecode:: php

    <?php